Bally14/product-card.github/README-template.md

 #### The CSS Part

-I honestly "googled" myself into an accurate CSS styling.
-Through try-and-error and 4 hours of reading whatever ressources I could find to get the Job done, I think I kind of nailed it.
+I honestly "googled" myself into an accurate CSS solution.
+Through try-and-error and 4 hours of reading whatever ressources I could find to get the job done, I think I kind of nailed it.
 The CSS part was very messy, so thats why i can't really explain what is going on and what kind of thought process I had while doing it so I would be more than thankful if someone reviewed it and gave me constructive feedback!

 ### Built with